okl/engineering-careers/data-analyst.md

 solved, and understand that its important to not only listen to what the customer wants, but help give voice to what they didn't know they wanted.
-You are excited by delivering, and are addicted to the high of making a visible impact not only in the company, but in peoples every day lives.
+You are excited by delivering, and are addicted to the high of making a visible impact not only in the company, but in people's every day lives.